+Heating and hot Heating and hot water

+Repair category:

-Heating and hot water Repair category: Notes: There is historic staining below the hot water cylinder.
-This was tested and is dry.
-It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Notes: It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.

 Drainage

 Repair category:

 Notes: No significant defects evident.